yacy/yacy_search_server/README.md

 You can also use the shell script provided in the /bin subdirectory.
 The shell scripts also call the YaCy web interface.
 By cloning some of those scripts you can easily create more shell API access methods.

+## License

+This project is available as open source under the terms of the GPL 2.0 or later.
+However, some elements are being licensed under GNU Lesser General Public License.
+For accurate information, please check individual files.
+As well as for accurate information regarding copyrights.
+The (GPLv2+) source code used to build YaCy is distributed with the package (in /source and /htroot).

 ## Contact